nilsceberg/asp-js/GRAMMAR.md

 identifier = IDENTIFIER

-if = "if" expr "then" eol statements ("elseif" condition "then" eol statements)* ("else" eol statements)? "end" "if" singleIf = "if" expr "then" statement
+if = "if" expr "then" eol statements ("elseif" condition "then" eol statements)* ("else" eol statements)? "end" "if" singleIf = "if" expr "then" singleStatement

 while = "while" expr eol statements "wend"